adamrt/sane-term/README.md

 __Variables__

+`term-cycle-shell-command` - defaults to "/bin/bash". shell to use for term-cycle

 `term-cycle-initial-create` - defaults to true. `term-cycle` will create first term if none exist.

 `term-cycle-kill-on-exit` - defaults to true.
 C-d or `exit` will kill the term buffer.